based on 7 nights inc. flights

 The hotel is composed of three different areas; La Corte (hotel), Borgo village and Villas.
 The hotel accommodation ranges from standard Corte Bella rooms to spacious one and two bedroom suites, many of which can interconnect.
 All rooms have a contemporary, Mediterranean feel with neutral tones, white limestone walls, traditional fabrics and spacious living.
 Many of the hotel rooms offer views of the Adriatic Sea to the distance, nearby hills or the hotel’s stunning pool area.
 The Egnazia Spa featuring a modern day interpretation of a Roman bath house is situated at the hotel along with two enormous outdoor swimming pools, restaurant and bar.
-The restaurant offers a rich bounty of sun-grown produce, experience the fresh ingredients and enticing flavors of Puglia.
+The restaurant offers a rich bounty of sun-grown produce, experience the fresh ingredients and enticing flavours of Puglia.

 The 30 villas (spread across eight separate buildings) all have three bedrooms spread over three floors and are the most luxurious and exclusive accommodation at the resort.
 Outside, each villa features a private garden, private pool, wrap around balconies and a roof terrace where the stunning panoramic views can be enjoyed.
 For larger groups it is also possible to take two villas side by side.